katajello/Dots-and-Boxes/Read Me.md

-You can play the game here: Link
+You can play the game here: http://katajello.github.io/Dots-and-Boxes/